Cones of special cycles of codimension 2 on orthogonal Shimura varieties: The accumulation rays of the modular cone

-The aim of this section is to describe the geometric properties of the accumulation rays of the modular cone $\cone_k$ arising as limits of sequences~$\seq{\RR_{\ge0}\cdot c_{T_j}}{j\in\NN}$, where $T_j$ are reduced matrices in $\halfint^+_2$ of increasing determinant, such that the bottom-right entry is not eventually equal to any positive integer $m$.
-For this reason, this section may be considered as the complementary of Section \ref{subsec;accrays}, where the bottom-right entries were fixed.
+The aim of this section is to describe the geometric properties of the accumulation rays of the modular cone $\cone_k$ arising as limits of sequences~$\seq{\RR_{\ge0}\cdot c_{T_j}}{j\in\NN}$, where $T_j$ are reduced matrices in $\halfint^+_2$ of increasing determinant, such that the bottom-right entries~$m_j$ diverge.
+For this reason, this section may be considered as the complementary of Section \ref{subsec;accrays}, where the bottom-right entries were bounded. \begin{defi} We define the point $P_\infty\in\QQ^{\dim M^k_2}$ as